jfletcher-nuxeo/cvs-dashboard/cvs-dashboard-plugin/README.md

 # Usage

-Once installed in the Case Manangement Showcase, these dashboards are available under ADMIN | Workflow.

-There is also a bundled Web application for testing at `http://yourserver/nuxeo/cm-workflow-dashboards`.
+Once installed in the CVS demo, there is a bundled Web application at `http://yourserver/nuxeo/cvs-dashboard`.

 # Resources